ABM4ALL/Melodie/paper/paper.md

 ants searching for food, or people trading stocks in the market.

 Agents’ interactions can bring emergent properties to a system and turn it into a complex system.
-To model such mechanism is usually the core reason for using ABMs.
+To model such mechanisms is usually the core reason for using ABMs.
 Besides, taking social economic systems as example, ABMs are also flexible to consider agents’
-(1) heterogeneity (e.g., wealth, risk attitude, preference, decision-making rule, etc.) based on micro-data; (2) bounded rationality and adaptation behavior based on psychological and behavioral studies.
+(1) heterogeneity (e.g., wealth, risk attitude, preference, decision-making rule, etc.) based on micro-data; and (2) bounded rationality and adaptation behavior based on psychological and behavioral studies.

 `Melodie` is a general framework for developing agent-based models (ABMs) in Python.